CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/smooth_trajectory.rst

 a time-based averaging of the particle coordinates over several input simulation frames or a linear interpolation between consecutive frames, see below.

-If the particles have :ref:`orientational information <howto.aspherical_particles>` associated with them, then the modifier will smoothen or interpolate the ``Orientation`` particle property in the same way as the particle positions.
+If the particles have :ref:`orientational information <howto.aspherical_particles>` associated with them, then the modifier will smooth or interpolate the ``Orientation`` particle property in the same way as the particle positions.
 Furthermore, smoothing will also be applied to any particle property that is scalar and continuous, i.e., which has a single vector component of data type ``float``.